 If the Generator Owner plans to utilize a synchronous generator, the limit on the distortion of the voltage waveform generated shall be in accordance with the general requirements for synchronous machines as described in ANSI G50.10 1990 or most recent update.

 3.9.
 Harmonic Currents

-The current that flows at the Point Of Delivery shall have a harmonic content, which falls within the limits, specified in SaskPower's Electric Service Requirements.
+The harmonic content of the current that flows at the Point of Delivery shall fall within the limits specified in SaskPower's Electric Service Requirements.

 3.10.
 Low Voltage Ride through Capability